Search

 Preserving the Past, Protecting the Future: The Vital Role of Encryption in Media Preservation

 While this media is incredibly valuable, it is just as fragile.
-Both the media and those capturing it are subject to targeting, surveillance, data breaches, theft, or accidental loss.
-Encryption mitigates many of these safety and privacy threats, thus allowing for the access and long-term preservation of this critical media without interference.
+Both media and those capturing it are subject to targeting, surveillance, data breaches, theft, or accidental loss.
+Encryption mitigates many of these safety and privacy threats, thus allowing for the access and long-term preservation of this essential media without interference.

 So what is encryption exactly?
 “Encryption is a way of scrambling data so that only authorized parties can understand the information.
 In technical terms, it is the process of converting human-readable plaintext to incomprehensible text, also known as ciphertext.”
 For more information about what encryption is and why it’s important, check out this article by the EFF.
 “What Should I Know About Encryption?”